 The PBL School Leader Networks will address issues that prevent students from accessing PBL, including low or inconsistent expectations for students, fixed adult mindsets, structural barriers (e.g. the master schedule), school cultures that are not inclusive or collaborative, as well as issues related to implicit and explicit bias, and institutional racism.

-PBLWorks will be focusing our initial PBL School Leader Networks in the greater Los Angeles area and the state of Massachusetts.
+PBLWorks will be focusing our initial PBL School Leader Networks in California and Massachusetts.
 In time, we plan to expand these networks to even more communities around the United States.

-The applications to participate in the first Los Angeles and Massachusetts cohorts are available now.
+The applications to participate in the first California and Massachusetts cohorts are available now.

 The PBL journey can be challenging, but we know the benefits it will bring to your students.
 Don’t take that journey alone!
 Join us, won’t you?